 Volunteering was life-changing for me.
-And afterward, I wasn’t exactly depressed (at least at first), but definitely wasn’t happy.
+And afterward, I wasn’t exactly depressed, but definitely wasn’t happy.

 I got a job at an organization I loved, in theory, but didn’t love the admin work I did there.
 I was also really lonely.
 Friends were getting married and established in their careers, and I felt behind.

 Like you, I felt a void.
 I missed the meaningful challenges and constant growth of life during Peace Corps and LVC, and especially the community.